illigtr/hydroqc/README.md

 # hydroqc

 This repository contains my Home Assistant optimisations in order to minimise energy consumption and maximise winter credits offered by Hydro Quebec to customers that join the Rate D - Winter Credit plan, also known as CPC option.
+You can learn more about how the Winter Credit Option works [here](https://github.com/illigtr/hydroqc/wiki/Understanding-How-Hydro-Quebec's-Winter-Credit-Option-Works)

 Historically, I started optimising energy well before HQ introduced the WCO program and even before I had Home Assistant.
 My goal was to optimise a 35 year old Lennox heat pump that had an energy inefficient timer-based defrost board.
 By building a new board based on ESP32, I was able to save about $300 annually by defrosting only when necessary.